images: Autobild.de via Myles Kornblatt

 Mohs owned a seaplane service company in Madison, Wisconsin.
 Just how he happened upon the idea of a the Ostentatienne Opera Sedan is a matter of wild speculation; but then LSD was still legal in 1967.

 The Ostentatienne was built on an International truck chassis with a 119″ wheelbase, and measured a massive 90″ wide, 69″ tall, 246″ long, and weighed some 6100 lbs.
 As best as I can tell, its front axle was also a truck solid beam unit.
-The Opera Sedan must have been a leisurely affair, as it was powered by a 250 hp 304 CID V8; why Mohs chose the smallest of International’s V8s, and not the 392 inch version is a mystery.
-For that matter, the Ostentatienne deserved to have had the really big 549 CID big International V8; now that would have done the massive hood justice.
+The Opera Sedan must have been a leisurely affair, as it was powered by a 250 hp 304 CID V8.
+Seems to me that the Ostentatienne deserved to have had the really big 549 CID big International V8; now that would have done the massive hood justice.

 The only entrance was a fold-up central rear door, which allowed heavy steel girders to be placed on the sides of the body as a safety feature.